bsdimp/venix/doc/ABI.md

 All sizes are in bytes, as far as we know (the code in a.out.h certainly implies that).

+See exec(2) man page for details on stack layout.

 ### Binary Types

 There's two kinds of binaries as well: